 1 tbs Houmous

-Pickled turnip (These are notoriously hard to find, I went to my local Mediterranean supermarket in Kentish town but you can buy it here)
+Pickled turnip or pickled red cabbage (pickled turnip can be hard to find – I went to my local Mediterranean supermarket in Kentish town but you can buy them here)

 Cayenne pepper sauce (optional)

-4. Now this is why you need the baking paper as it can get pretty messy, I like to fill my wrap up as much as possible and then just squash it all together.
+I like to fill my wrap up as much as possible and then just squash it all together.
 I lift both side of the wrap and try and get the far edges to touch in the centre (they never do).
 Then as tight as you can roll it up in the baking paper.
 Half way through fold the bottom of the paper up and carry on rolling so seal the bottom.
-Twist the top and there you have it, lunch!
+Twist the top and there you have it.
+Rip the top of the paper off and eat your way down, don’t attempt to unwrap it or it will almost certainly fall apart in your hands.